LeslieH18/move-mails-outlook-mac/README.md

 # move-mails-outlook-mac
-Move read mails from default account's Inbox to a given account and folder with same folder hierarchy for Outlook on macOS.
+Move mails from default account's Inbox to a given account and folder for Outlook on macOS.
+- Unread mails will not be moved.
+- Move mails based on the same folder hierarchy.

-Destination folder and subfolders will be created automatically if not exist.
+- Destination folder and subfolders will be created automatically if not exist.

 ```
 move-mails-outlook-mac.js <dest_email_account> <dest_root_folder>